Ireaurora/ballgame_js/README.md

-#ballgame_js

-This is a very simple game programmed using JavaScript and HMTL and CSS.
-In order your platform around use the arrows on your keyboard or your mouse.
-You have 3 lives.
-Once you lose your third life, you lose the game.
+🏀This is a very simple game programmed using JavaScript and HMTL and CSS.

+🏀In order your platform around use the arrows on your keyboard or your mouse.

-Have fun!!
+🏀You have 3 lives.

+🏀Once you lose your third life, you lose the game.

+🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀 HAVE FUN ! 🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀🏀